ncbi/cxx-toolkit/pages/ch_app.md

 The firewall mode is selected by the presence of the ***FIREWALL*** keyword in the `Accepted-Server-Types` tag set by the client sitting behind a firewall and not being able to connect to an arbitrary port.

-These are scenarios of data flow between the client and the server, depending on the “stateness” of the client:
+These are scenarios of data flow between the client and the server, depending on the "stateness" of the client:

 A. Stateless client